-- a clear and comprehensive summary of the concern - a clear, detailed and robust chronology must be maintained - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome.
+- a clear, detailed and robust chronology must be maintained - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome.

 There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
 This must take place within 5 days of the 1st day of term or within 5 days of an in-year transfer.
 There must be an auditable system in place to evidence this has taken place.
 Safeguarding records will be sent separately from the general files using a secure method.
 No records should be maintained within the school once the files have been transferred.